 I also have short bios for press and conferences.

 I left ClariNet in 1998 after Individual merged with Desktop Data to form Newsedge Corporation.
 Newsedge's strong focus on business news delivery is the right strategy, but I decided to take a new direction.
 Since then I've done various part-time projects, including a founding role in Topica and investment and advising for a variety of startups.
 In addition to the nonprofit boards listed here, I'm also on the technical advisory board of BitTorrent Inc., commercializing the most popular large file publishing software on the net.
 My current commercial project is writing and consulting about robotic cars including advising the team building these at Google.
 I'm also a frequent conference speaker.

 InterviewsThere have been lots of interviews with me in various magazines and web sites over the years, but the on-web copies tend to vanish with time, so just do a web search for "brad templeton interview" to find ones still around.
 You can also read how I was one of the plaintiffs in a suit against Janet Reno to stop the Communications Decency Act.
 I used to have a page of other press mentions of me, but as noted only a few of the links inside it are alive.

-Electronic Frontier FoundationI'm on the the Board of the EFF, the leading foundation protecting liberties and privacy in cyberspace.
-(I was chairman from 2000 to 2010.)
+Electronic Frontier FoundationI'm Chaiman Emeritus of the EFF, the leading foundation protecting liberties and privacy in cyberspace.
+(I was chairman from 2000 to 2010 and on the board for around 20 years.)
 You've probably heard of the EFF, and perhaps think that because of how it was founded that it's funded by rich benefactors.
 Today it stands on its own and needs the support of members and donors large and small.

 (Begin beg break)